Marc Pingris: Personal life

 Pingris is married to actress Danica Sotto, daughter of Vic Sotto and Dina Bonnevie.
-They have three children, a son named Jean Michael, a daughter named Anielle Micaela or Caela and Jean Luc who was born in January 2023.
-In May, 2024, his wife Danica underwent a successful cholecystectomy.
+They have three children, a son named Jean Michael, a daughter named Anielle Micaela or Caela, and Jean Luc who was born in January 2023.

 Pingris considers Slam Dunk as his favorite anime and its protagonist Hanamichi Sakuragi his favorite cartoon character, from which he earned the nickname "Sakuragi".